top of page

 The way that the bicycle is stored may help ease the oils escape in certain circumstances.
 If the bicycle leans to one side, the entire oil weight can collect over one seal and then, depending upon temperature and machine tolerances, force its way out of the hub.
 In addition, if a bicycle is transported in a lying position, the oil could escape through this same process.
 It is also quite possible for oil to get caught between the two lips of the hub seal and then easily escape many hours after the bicycle has been righted again.

-What is important to remember here however is that although the SPEEDHUB has 25ml of oil within it, the hubs only actually require approximately 7ml for lubrication.
-The remaining 18ml is only included to help with noise damping.
-This 7ml of oil that the SPEEDHUB requires will never be lost completely because the oil properties allow it to cling highly to the surface areas of all components within the SPEEDHUB.
-Even after extracting the oil with the syringe, this amount of oil can still be found within the gear-unit.
+What is important to remember here is that although the SPEEDHUB should have a maximum of 12.5ml of 'free oil' internally, the hub only requires approximately 7ml for lubrication - which is always on the internal surfaces (Note... the 7ml of oil coating the internal components will never be lost).
+The 12.5ml of free oil is only added for noise damping... and even after extracting all the free oil with the syringe, 7ml of oil can still be found within the gear-unit.
 For this reason "The gear unit can definitely not be damaged from riding with too little oil".
-As long as the SPEEDHUB was originally filled with oil (i.e. not dry) and an oil change has made at least every 5000km (to guarantee that any penetrated moisture is rinsed out), then the gear-unit will continue to run flawlessly.
+As long as the SPEEDHUB was originally filled with 15ml of oil (i.e. not dry) and an oil change has made at least every 5000km (to guarantee that any penetrated moisture is rinsed out), then the gear-unit will continue to run flawlessly.

 OIL LEAK REPORTING PROCEDURE